Daniel-W1/JoyfulJourney-pregnancy-tracker-app/README.md

-# pregnancy-tracker-app
+# JoyfulJourney

-Welcome to the PregnancyTracker source code repository!
+Welcome to the JoyfulJourney source code repository!
 This is a mobile app that provides a comprehensive and user-friendly platform for expectant mothers to manage their pregnancy journey.
 With features such as user registration and login, users can easily create and manage their account, ensuring their privacy and security.

 Users can also create and edit their profile, allowing them to share information about themselves, such as their due date and personal preferences.